activecell/activecell.com/_posts/support/settings/categorize-accounts.md

 Activecell is designed so that you do not have to adjust your chart of accounts to facilitate planning.
-This is because often times a company's accounts are set up in a way that facilitates tax preparation, commission models, or any number of other purposes.
+This is because often a company's accounts are set up in a way that facilitates tax preparation, commission models, or any number of other purposes.

 Instead, we allow you to categorize your accounts into the various buckets we use for planning.
 We even take a first pass for you.

-## Categorizing assets into _Cash_ and _Non-cash_
+## Separating cash and non-cash asset accounts

 If we are going to look at the cash impact of your plan, it is important to know which accounts to include in the cash calculation.

-Visit the [cash page](http://launchpad.activecell.com/#cash) if you haven't already been directed to it.
+Visit the [account categorization page](http://launchpad.activecell.com/#settings/accounts) if you haven't already been directed to it.
 Then make sure you have selected "Assets" from the account type selector.

 <!-- screenshot -->